ianbarrere/ananke/README.md

 immediately under roles/ with the applicable files inside that.

 The last directory in either case should contain the files themselves.
-These are .yaml.j2 (more on that later) files that contain the config data you want deployed to your device.
+These are .yaml.j2 or json.j2 (more on that later) files that contain the config data you want deployed to your device.

 ### File structure
-The sample directory illustrates this, but the structure of the files is a YAML dict with a path key and the contents to be inserted under that path as the value.
+The sample directory illustrates this, but the structure of the files is a dict with a path key and the contents to be inserted under that path as the value.
 The path concept is common and native for data modeled in YANG, and can be applied to other types of data as well.
 Some considerations about path depth are covered in the [Dealing with replace](#dealing-with-replace)